TinyTinfoil/Musical-Pomodoro/README.md

 The "pomodoro" part of the extension comes from this page.
 Here, you can add tasks and play the playlist.
 ![Tasklist](https://user-images.githubusercontent.com/55459863/118384696-39a9f300-b5d6-11eb-9905-b91b840813e2.gif)
 You can add tasks by adding the name, time, and if the task is done in the section labeled "Add Task."
 You can also edit and delete tasks as you wish.
-Changes are saved to your local browser storage automatically.
+Changes are saved automatically.

 #### Options